kshitij-r/SPARC/README.md

-# SSEL : A System Specification Language
+# SPARK : Specification and Analysis of Hardware-Software Interactions
 #### Version: 0.1
 #### Release Date: August 09, 2023
 <br>

 ### A Brief Description:
-In SSEL, we used a set of existing constructs from C++ and loops, functions, structures, and data types are used to define the constructs.
-We augmented SSEL with new data types to account for the binary and hexadecimal nature of the data transferred during on-chip transactions.
-Since SSEL is designed to provide abstraction of system-level communication, the technical details of various bus protocol implementations are encapsulated into APIs “baked” into the language abstraction.
-All inter-IP interactions are oblivious to existing bus implementations to enable reusability of SSEL specifications across platforms and interconnect protocols.
+In SPARK, we used a set of existing constructs from C++ and loops, functions, structures, and data types are used to define the constructs.
+We augmented SPARK with new data types to account for the binary and hexadecimal nature of the data transferred during on-chip transactions.
+Since SPARK is designed to provide abstraction of system-level communication, the technical details of various bus protocol implementations are encapsulated into APIs “baked” into the language abstraction.
+All inter-IP interactions are oblivious to existing bus implementations to enable reusability of SPARK specifications across platforms and interconnect protocols.
 <br>

 Each agent can be derived from the slave class (slaveconfig.cpp).
 This will be revised in the future to support more base class agent types<br><br>